 Resource Planning + Spreadsheets = Bad Combo

-As we blogged about in this post, there are six main limitations in spreadsheets that resource planning software are better equipped to handle:
+In our opinion, there are six main limitations in Excel’s spreadsheets – and that resource management software is better equipped to handle: